 overview of the Islamic African markets and business opportunities in these markets.

-- To learn to do business in Islamic African markets (Egypt, Nigeria, Sudan, Uganda)
+- To learn to do business in the Islamic African Markets (Egypt, Nigeria, Sudan, Uganda)

-- To analyze foreign direct investment in the main sectors of investment.
+- To analyse foreign direct investment in the main sectors of investment.

 - To know the Free Trade Agreement in the region.

-- To know regional organizations related to Islamic countries in Africa (The Common Market for Eastern and Southern Africa, the Community of Sahel-Saharan States, the Intergovernmental Authority on
+- To know regional organisations related to Islamic countries in Africa (The Common Market for Eastern and Southern Africa, the Community of Sahel-Saharan States, the Intergovernmental Authority on

 Video - Business in Africa - Professor Paterson Ngatchou.

 Islamic Economy - Middle East - Asian Muslim countries - Africa - Europe - Free Trade Agreements (FTA)